mocklis/mocklis.docs/source/introduction/index.rst

 Fake implementations of interfaces
 ==================================

-With Mocklis you take an interface that defines a dependency for a component we wish to test:
+With Mocklis you take an interface that defines a dependency for a component we wish to test, for instance this IConnection interface:

 .. sourcecode:: csharp